Donald Trump Wanted To Appear Frail After Leaving Hospital, Then Rip Open Shirt To Reveal Superman T-Shirt

-Donald Trump considered a dramatic stunt after leaving the hospital this week following a bout with coronavirus, with a report claiming the president discussed a plan in which he would dramatically rip open a dress shirt to reveal a Superman t-shirt underneath.
+Donald Trump considered a dramatic stunt after leaving the hospital this week following a bout with coronavirus, with a report claiming the president discussed a plan in which he would dramatically rip open a dress shirt to reveal a Superman T-shirt underneath.

 The New York Times reported on Saturday that the president raised the idea of a stunt to showcase his strength after battling the virus for days at Walter Reed National Military Medical Center.
 The outlet added that Trump raised the idea during several phone calls while staying in the presidential suite at Walter Reed, telling advisers about his potential plan.